 But I thought with these kinds of images on television that this thing was gonna end quickly.
 So we wrote a song called Watching You Fall which is on the [Savatage] Hand Full Of Rain album.
 It was just about watching a little child die.
 But what happened was, it was a year later, and not only had the war not ended, but it had gotten much worse.
 The death toll was up to 300,000.
 Most of them weren’t soldiers, it was civilians.
 That’s when we decided to write a rock opera about it, to try to bring a little more attention to it.
 I’m a firm believer in the fact that mankind can get used to anything.
 If you see enough blood and gore, the mind just sort of pushes it out.
 I decided to write a story to try to make it a little more real.
 I’ll try to give you an example, like Dickens, his family was thrown into a debtor’s prison when he was young.
 In the times from 1850 back, you have to realize that child labor was the standard all throughout the world.
 People tried to stop it.
 Some politicians and religious leaders talked about it and nothing really happened.
 A lot of it was because the people who were suffering from it, whose children were six and working in the textile mills and factories, didn’t have the power to change it.
 And the people who had the power to change it, it wasn’t real to them because their children were never there.
 But instead of preaching about it or becoming a preacher or a politician, Dickens wrote Oliver Twist, and he wrote David Copperfield.
 And people read these stories.
 And all of a sudden it wasn’t someone far away, but it was this kid named Oliver Twist or this kid named David Copperfield.
 It made the horror and the evil of what was going on that much more real.
 And when it becomes real to you it’s much harder to walk away from it.

-I have to tell you, I really respect you as an artist because you take these lyrics, you really think it through, obviously you’ve read a lot and learned a lot about what’s going on in the world, and it’s such a meaningful story or point you’re trying to get across, and you tie all these things together but that it can fall into place so beautifully with the music and there’s so many artists that maybe they don’t take advantage of the fact that they have this voice that can be used for good to get the word out about these things.
+I have to tell you, I really respect you as an artist because you take these lyrics, you really think it through.
+Obviously you’ve read and learned a lot about what’s going on in the world, and it’s such a meaningful story or point you’re trying to get across, and you tie all these things together.
+And that it can fall into place so beautifully with the music.
+There’s so many artists that maybe they don’t take advantage of the fact that they have this voice that can be used for good to get the word out about these things.
 Like you said, with Charles Dickens, in his day he knew of these atrocities and his way to make people aware was to write novels and that still stand today as classics.

 Oh definitely.
 I don’t think artists are in any way obligated to do good in their work or to say good things or to make people more aware of bad things out there…It’s just a good thing when something good can come out of art.
 Like you said, it can be evil or good, it can go either way.